OTIS: Learning High-Quality Time Series Features With Tiny Encoders: Methods

 \subsection{Normalised Cross-Correlation Loss}

 MDM focuses on reconstructing masked parts of the data, emphasising \emph{local} patterns through the MSE loss (\ref{eq:mse}).
 However, time series often exhibit long-range dependencies, where past values influence future outcomes over extended periods.
-To accurately capture these \emph{global} patterns, we introduce normalised cross-correlation (NCC) as a loss term in MDM for time series:
+To accurately capture these \emph{global} patterns, we introduce normalised cross-correlation (NCC) as a loss term

-where $\mu$ and $\sigma$ denote the mean and standard deviation, respectively.
-Hence, to capture both local and global temporal dynamics, the total loss used to optimise \texttt{OTiS} is defined as
+for MDM in time series, where $\mu$ and $\sigma$ denote the mean and standard deviation, respectively, and $\mathcal{L}_{\text{NCC}} \in \left[-1, 1\right]$.
+Hence, to capture both local and global temporal patterns, the total loss used to optimise \texttt{OTiS} is defined as

-where $\lambda$ is empirically set to $0.1$ during pre-training.
+where $\lambda \in \mathbb{R}$ is empirically set to $0.1$ during pre-training.